The Religious Right in America

 Almost as soon as the Religious Right became a common category in social scientific research, historians began searching for the origins of the Religious Right and exploring the relationship between the “New” and “Old” branches of the movement.
-In the early 1980s historian Leo Ribuffo set the stage for this discussion by charting the history of the “Old Christian Right” of the Depression era.12 Other significant historical works, although not specifically about the Religious Right, have offered important insights about the Religious Right by situating the movement within the much larger story of American conservative evangelicalism.
-One of the most significant is the second edition of George M. Marsden’s classic study, Fundamentalism in American Culture.13 The work of historian Randall Balmer on the historical development of American evangelicalism also offers important depth to any study of the Religious Right.14 Finally, although a sociologist by trade, William Martin offered a rich historical account of the long history of the Religious Right that ultimately served as the basis for a popular television documentary on the subject.15 While these historical studies exhibit incredible nuance regarding the study of the Religious Right, most share a basic narrative in which evangelicals and fundamentalists engaged in the politics and culture wars of the 1920s, withdrew from engagement with wider American culture to build institutions and a separatist evangelical subculture, and then reemerged as a political force in the form of the Religious Right of the 1970s.
+In the early 1980s historian Leo Ribuffo set the stage for this discussion by charting the history of the “Old Christian Right” of the Depression era.21 Other significant historical works, although not specifically about the Religious Right, have offered important insights by situating the movement within the much larger story of American conservative evangelicalism.
+One of the most significant is the second edition of George M. Marsden’s classic study, Fundamentalism in American Culture, which provides a rich account of the Fundamentalist-Modernist split and its implications for 20th century culture and politics.22 The work of historian Randall Balmer on the historical centuries-long development of American evangelicalism also offers important depth to any study of the Religious Right.23 Finally, although a sociologist by trade, William Martin offered a rich historical account of the long history of the Religious Right that ultimately served as the basis for a popular television documentary on the subject.24 While these historical studies exhibit incredible nuance regarding the history of the Religious Right, most share a basic narrative in which evangelicals and fundamentalists engaged in the politics and culture wars of the 1920s, withdrew from engagement with wider American culture to build institutions and a separatist evangelical subculture, and then reemerged as a political force in the form of the Religious Right of the 1970s.
 This conventional “backlash” narrative highlights the initial role fundamentalists played as a reactionary intellectual movement aimed at attacking theological modernism and secular American culture.

-This entire article is deeply indebted to recent reassessments of this backlash narrative.
-Most notably, the “Sunbelt thesis” pioneered in works by Darren Dochuk,16 Matthew D. Lassiter,17 Lisa McGirr,18 Steven P. Miller,19 Michelle M. Nickerson,20 Daniel K. Williams,21 and other historians has situated the Religious Right in a much more complex narrative about the rise of the post–World War II American right wing.
+Indeed, this entire article is deeply indebted to recent reassessments of the “backlash” and “withdrawal” narratives.
+Alongside Sutton’s work, the “Sunbelt thesis” pioneered in works by Darren Dochuk, Matthew D. Lassiter, Lisa McGirr, Steven P. Miller, Michelle M. Nickerson, Daniel K. Williams,26 and other historians has situated the Religious Right in a much more complex narrative about the rise of the post–World War II American right wing.
 Much of this work is revisionist in nature and has developed a narrative that does not recognize clear boundaries between evangelicals and fundamentalists; political activists and armchair kvetchers; Catholics and Protestants; right-wing revolutionaries and rank-and-file Republicans.
 Heavily influenced by social history, researchers emphasizing the importance of the Sunbelt region have developed narratives that focus on women, suburbanites, church groups, and other previously overlooked groups to document the explosion of conservative activism that overlapped with and reinforced the Religious Right of the late 1970s.
-Rather than emphasizing the reactionary and discontinuous nature of the Religious Right, these works highlight common political tendencies among evangelicals and fundamentalists that were shaped by the interaction between shifting patterns of domestic familial organization, changing demographic trends, evolving labor practices, and the growth of the federal government over the course of the 20th century.
+Rather than emphasizing the reactionary and discontinuous nature of the Religious Right, these works highlight common political tendencies among white evangelicals and fundamentalists that were shaped by the interaction between shifting patterns of domestic familial organization, changing demographic trends, evolving labor practices, and the growth of the federal government over the course of the 20th century.

 Balmer, Randall H. Blessed Assurance: A History of Evangelicalism in America.
 Boston: Beacon, 1999.Find this resource: